tanoojoy/lazy-grades/README.md

      ```

 4. **Make Your Changes**
    - Code your magic!
 Whether it's fixing bugs, adding features, or improving docs.
+Commands to set up a development build, in that order:
+   - `cd lazy-grades`
+   - `npm install`
+   - `npm run dev`
+   - Saving changes to code will auto refresh your localhost

 5. **Commit Your Changes**
    - Save your work with meaningful messages: